 Regarding notifying neighborhood associations, staff questioned if they should include them.
-The impact area is relatively small for food buying clubs and market gardens, so that is why staff opted to omit them, but they can add this notification back in.
-Signs for market gardens for those in residential zones would be the same as for a house - 1 square foot of permanent signage, and A-boards are not allowed in these zones.
+The impact area is relatively small for food buying clubs and market gardens, and neighborhood associations are deluged with mail, so that is why staff opted to omit them, but they can add this notification back in.

+Signs for market gardens in residential zones may be the same as for a house - 1 square foot of permanent signage, and A-boards are not allowed in these zones, but staff was not totally sure.